-Processing time after filling out the EIN application will depend on how we are able to submit your filing to the IRS.
+Processing time after filling out the EIN application will depend on how it can be submitted to the IRS.
 If an EIN filing contains a non-U.S. address or the member does not have a SSN (Social Security Number) issued by the United States, it must be submitted by fax or scan.

-All other employer identification number filings will be processed online unless the EIN cannot be obtained, in which case it will have to be faxed.
-Processing times begin after you sign and return the SS-4 form we will send you.
+All other employer identification number filings can be processed online unless the EIN cannot be obtained, in which case it will have to be faxed.
+Processing times begin after you sign and send the SS-4 application form.

-EIN application orders submitted online to the IRS: 3-4 business days
+EIN applications submitted online to the IRS: 3-4 business days

-EIN application orders submitted by fax to the IRS: 20-45 business days*
+EIN applications submitted by fax to the IRS: 20-45 business days

 You can, but it is not recommended to use your personal Social Security Number.
 Generally, it is best to obtain an EIN as it is the SSN for the business and a authorized number from the government to conduct lawful business activities in the United States.

 It's not uncommon for an employer identification number to get misplaced.
 If you can't locate the Federal Tax ID Number for your company, do not start another EIN application.
 There are several ways to find your Federal Tax ID Number.